Birthgap — global fertility and the timing of parenthood

 Children per mother (CPM)

-In 2018, the number of children per mother (CPM) in Belarus reached 2.34, showing a slight increase of 0.04 from 2017.
-Over the latest five years, the CPM has been on an upward trend, averaging 2.25.
-This figure stands approximately 0.14 above the average recorded during the 1970s, which was 2.20.
+In 2018, Belarus recorded a children per mother (CPM) rate of 2.34, marking a slight increase of 0.04 from the previous year’s 2.30.
+The CPM has been trending upward over the last five years, averaging 2.25 during that span.
+This figure is also around 0.14 higher than the average seen in the 1970s, which stood at 2.20.

 Source: Human Fertility Database.